You or your agent can use the online form service or postal form to apply for form A1/E101 to confirm you remain in the UK National Insurance scheme.

 You’ll need to fill in the form fully before you can print it.
 You can’t save a partly completed form so you should gather all your information together before you start to fill it in.

-This form will help HM Revenue and Customs to determine which member state’s social security legislation will apply.
+This form will help HMRC to determine which member state’s social security legislation will apply.
 If you normally work in 2 or more EEA countries you should fill in form CA8421i instead.

-Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, UK.

 If you’re an EEA national, social security liability is determined by EC Regulation 883/04.

-If you aren’t an EEA national, but are legally resident in a European Union Member State, social security legislation is determined by EC Regulation 1408/71
+If you aren’t an EEA national, but are legally resident in an EU member state, social security legislation is determined by EC Regulation 1408/71.